Parasailing Lake Tahoe is for You

 NOTE: $5.00 Fuel surcharge will apply per flight.

 Parasailing weight and age limits, harness requirements and other variables may need to be taken into consideration.
 It is always best to directly contact each organization for their respective rules on parasailing alone or with a group.
-Weather permitting, you’re in for a great time.
+Weather permitting, you’re in for a great time when you go parasailing on Lake Tahoe.

 Please note: Pricing Subject to change.